 Show your support for state parks!
-Put a Bluebonnet plate on your vehicle, trailer or motorcycle and help preserve the unique beauty of more than 90 state parks across Texas.
+Put a Bluebonnet or Camping plate on your vehicle, trailer or motorcycle and help preserve the unique beauty of more than 90 state parks across Texas.
 The bluebonnet is the state flower and symbolizes the natural beauty of Texas.
+The new Camping plate is a tribute to all those who love to camp in Texas State Parks.

 Additional Bluebonnet plate funds also allowed State Parks to acquire several heavy duty all-terrain vehicles that can be used for campground duties as well as going "off-road" for trail maintenance and back country work chores, while using less fuel than traditional vehicles.